cameraui/docs/detection/events-and-detections.md

 - **Event.** Everything that happens during one continuous burst of activity at a camera.
 An event has a start and an end, and can update as it goes.
 - **Segment.** A stretch of an event where the AI kept seeing objects, with its own thumbnail.
 Objects leaving and coming back start a new segment, and an event where the AI never sees an object, like a doorbell press with nobody in view, has none.
 - **Detection.** Something the AI found in a segment, such as a person or a vehicle, with a confidence score.
-- **Attribute.** Extra detail on a detection, such as a recognised face, a license plate, or a semantic (CLIP) embedding used for search.
+- **Attribute.** Extra detail on a detection, such as a recognized face, a license plate, or a semantic (CLIP) embedding used for search.

 ## Triggers vs detections

 Two things can start or shape an event:

 - A **trigger** is a signal that something happened: motion, a doorbell, a contact sensor, an alarm sound.
 A trigger can start an event on its own.
-- A **detection** is what the AI actually recognised in the video, like an object, a face, or a plate.
+- A **detection** is what the AI actually recognized in the video, like an object, a face, or a plate.

 The difference matters for filtering and notifications: you can alert on a doorbell press (a trigger) or only when a person is seen (a detection).

+## The picture an event carries

+Every card, push and AI description shows one picture for the moment, and camera.ui picks the frame and the crop for it.
+It frames the subject, so a person arrives as a whole person, not as a close-up of a shoulder.
+When a face is recognized later in the same event, the "Unknown" crop is dropped rather than kept alongside the name.

+A camera that reports detections without saying where in the frame they were, most Reolink AI and ONVIF cameras, gives nothing to frame.
+The moving part of the picture is framed instead.
+That is less precise than a real box, so an [object assist](/detection/ai-backends#object-assist) plugin is the better answer if you want those cameras placed properly.

 ## Stationary objects